glyce/secdept-2.0/README.md

-# secdept-2.0
+# secdept
+secdept
-version 2.0 of secdept application
+ this is the new version of secdept